-We adhere to both the Bristol Equality Charter and Bristol Children's Charter with a view to contribute towards the One City Plan.
+Our Bristol based schools adhere to both the Bristol Equality Charter and Bristol Children's Charter with a view to contribute towards the One City Plan.

 Staff are aware of the additional barriers to recognising abuse and neglect in children with Special Educational Needs and Disabilities (SEND).